pingidentity-developers-experience/ping-integration-example-packages/davinci-oidc_sdk-ciam_passwordless_solution-pkg/README.md

 5. To register as a passwordless user, click **Sign up without a password**.
 6. Enter the verification code you received via email, and click **Verify**.
 7. Complete steps to pair an email device for this user, click **Finish**.
 8. The user will get created and will land on the /dashboard endpoint.
-The email used to register will be displayed on the dashboard page, as well as the user's tokens, user info, and risk score.
+The email used to register will be displayed on the dashboard page, as well as the user's tokens, and user info.
 9. Click **Logout** to return to the homepage and register a new user, or to demonstrate sign in.

 ### Sign In as an Existing User - Passwordless